travis-ci/docs-travis-ci-com/docs/user/languages/scala.md

 ## Overview

+Travis CI environment provides a large set of build tools for JVM languages with [multiple JDKs, Ant, Gradle, Maven](/docs/user/languages/java/#Overview) and [sbt](http://www.scala-sbt.org).

+## Projects using sbt

+If your project has `project` directory or `build.sbt` file in the repository root, Travis Scala builder will use `sbt` to build it.

+Thanks to [paulp/sbt-extras](https://github.com/paulp/sbt-extras) the sbt version of your project is dynamically detected and used.

+### Choosing Scala versions to test against

-Travis CI environment provides OpenJDK 7, OpenJDK 6, Oracle JDK 7, Gradle 1.4, Maven 3, Ant and flexible SBT (..., 0.10, 0.11, 0.12,...) through sbt-extras script.
-Thanks to SBT ability to perform actions against multiple Scala versions, it is possible to test your projects against Scala 2.8.x, 2.9.x and 2.10.x.
-To specify Scala versions you want your project to be tested against, use the `scala` key:
+Thanks to sbt ability to perform actions against multiple Scala versions, it is possible to test your projects against different Scala versions.
+To specify Scala versions you want your project to be tested against, use the `scala` key, for example:

     language: scala
     scala:
+       - 2.9.3
-       - 2.8.2
+       - 2.10.2
-       - 2.9.2
+       - 2.10.3-RC3

-## Projects Using SBT

-###Default Test Command
+### Default Test Command

-If your project has `project` directory or `build.sbt` file in the repository root, Travis Scala builder will use SBT to build it.
-By default, it will use
+By default, Travis will use

     sbt ++$TRAVIS_SCALA_VERSION test